-ICP Forests was launched in 1985 under the Convention on Long-range Transboundary Air Pollution (CLRTAP) of the United Nations Economic Commission for Europe (UNECE) in response to wide public and political concern over extensive forest damage that had been observed in Europe in the beginning of the 1980s.
+ICP Forests was launched in 1985 under the Convention on Long-range Transboundary Air Pollution (Air Convention or CLRTAP) of the United Nations Economic Commission for Europe (UNECE) in response to wide public and political concern over extensive forest damage that had been observed in Europe in the beginning of the 1980s.
 The programme is aiming at a comprehensive compilation of information on the condition of forests in Europe and beyond.
 At present 42 countries participate in ICP Forests.

 ICP Forests is led by Germany and its Programme Co-ordinating Centre is based at the Thünen Institute of Forest Ecosystems in Eberswalde.

 Since January 2017 Dr. Marco Ferretti of the Swiss Federal Institute for Forest, Snow and Landscape Research has been Chairman of ICP Forests.